 How cold it is at Jungfraujoch station

 It was surreal really.
 At one side of the Jungfraujoch, I couldn’t stand for more than 5 minutes as tears would freeze to my face and my hands would go numb.
-But on the other side of the mountain, overlooking the glacier, it was sunny and wind still.
+But on the other side of the mountain, overlooking the glacier, just 5 meters away, it was sunny and windless.
 Almost warm.
 It was on this side that people would sit like in Meerkat Manor, faces pointed to the sun with their eyes closed.

 One of the things that surprised me about my travel to Switzerland was the amazing weather.
-We had nothing but sunshine and I didn’t need my sweater or jacket at all during our trip!
-But I was glad I brought it when we went up the Jungfraujoch.
-I didn’t bring that woolen hat and gloves for nothing!
+We had nothing but sunshine and I hadn’t used my sweater or jacket at all during our trip!
+But I was glad I brought it when we went up to the Jungfraujoch.
+I didn’t bring that woolly hat and gloves for nothing!

 Tip: Even in summer, a visit to the Jungfraujoch can be bitter cold.
 Due to the winds and high altitude, it is important to dress warmly.
 Long trousers, closed shoes, warm sweater plus a windproof jacket make a visit much more comfortable.
 Throw in a warm woolen hat, gloves, scarf,